IS IT SAFE TO GET A TATTOO?

 Your tattoo artist at Clean Slate will give you a basic aftercare guide during your visit, so please follow their instructions.

-For the first few days, keep your tattoo clean with a mild soap, using a gentle ointment like H2O or Hustle Butter applied very lightly after the skin is dry.
+For the first few days, keep your tattoo clean with a mild soap, using a gentle ointment like H2O or Hustle Butter applied very lightly after the skin is dry for 7 to 10 days.
 This helps keep the skin from drying out.
-After 3-5 days, you switch to a fragrance-free lotion instead of an ointment.
 If you have any signs of scabbing on your new tattoo, be careful to not pick at the scabs—let them fall off naturally.
 Continue to use lotion throughout the rest of your healing process (normally a few weeks).
 Your tattoo will look cloudy during the heal.
 This is normal and will subside as your skin heals